miroiu/nodify/docs/localization/zh-CN/API-Reference.md

 #### OptimizeRenderingMinimumContainers

-Gets or sets the minimum selected [ItemContainer](#itemcontainer-class)s needed to trigger optimizations when reaching the [NodifyEditor.OptimizeRenderingZoomOutPercent](#nodifyeditor-class#optimizerenderingzoomoutpercent).
+Gets or sets the minimum number of [ItemContainer](#itemcontainer-class)s needed to trigger optimizations when reaching the [NodifyEditor.OptimizeRenderingZoomOutPercent](#nodifyeditor-class#optimizerenderingzoomoutpercent).

 ```csharp
 public static uint OptimizeRenderingMinimumContainers { get; set; }